 Double glazing window restrictors can be used to enable windows to be opened up to 100mm for ventilation while keeping them secure against entry from the outside and preventing falls through windows.
 As our understanding for the need for adequate ventilation increases, the importance of window restrictors also increases.

-When considering window security, double glazing window restrictors offer plenty of options depending on the needs of the situation.
+When considering window security there are plenty of options for double glazed window restrictors depending on the needs of the situation.

 Fitting a double glazing window restrictor is a straightforward and quick DIY task.
 You simply need a pencil and a drill and a screwdriver.
 Jackloc window restrictors include full instructions.